Ficool

 "Do it.
 Now."
 I command.

 His eyes widen.
-Hands fumble through his belt pulling out a matchbox.
+His hands fumble in his belt pulling out a matchbox.

-"Useless," he breathes.
-A ragged hand in retaliation swoops the matchbox from my grasp, dropping the torch in its stead.
+"Useless," Jim breathes loudly.
+His ragged hand swoops in retaliation, scooping up the matchbox from my grasp, he drops the torch in its stead.

 "I Practice.
 Pour… Now!"
 He spits through clenched teeth.
 Eye demanding.

-Handing the torch back, I shake the bottle.
-Turpentine dribbles in sluggish, oily ropes.
-Skin splatters; eyes shut, shadows snap, gurgle, and choke at the oncoming deluge.
+Handing his torch back, I shake the bottle.
+Turpentine dribbles out in oily ropes.
+Skin splatters; eyes shut, mouths snap, gurgle, and choke on the oncoming deluge.

 Eat up, my little cuties… drink deep.

-Then—cutting through my malicious thoughts, I see it: a lone ember, flung high, arcing through the rain like a frail star hurled into the abyss unknown.
+Then, cutting through my malicious thoughts—a lone ember, flung high, arcs through the rain like a frail star hurled into the abyss.

 The match has been cast.